 ‘My gods.’
 I stalk away.
 I can’t listen to this.
 I’m a fool for ever thinking we could ever work together.”

-There’s a lot I’ve left out, including romance (with a scene of explicit and enthusiastic consent and it’s SEXY!), violence, at least one handful of tearjerker moments, and a cliffhanger [shakes fist at the sky in Adeyemi’s general direction].
+There’s a lot I’ve left out, including romance (with a scene of explicit and enthusiastic consent), violence, at least one handful of tearjerker moments, and a cliffhanger [shakes fist at the sky in Adeyemi’s general direction].
 But it’s the first in the Legacy of Orisha series so I trust we’ll have a resolution… hopefully sooner rather than later.
 In the meantime, geek out with me and find out which Maji Clan you’re in (think Hogwarts houses meets Myers Briggs).
 I’m a Connector (and a Hufflepuff at Hogwarts, so this totally makes sense).
 Click here to take the quiz.

 I want to close with a final word about race.
 I am, quite obviously, a white woman.
 This book pierced me to my soul and I wept and cheered with every turn of the page.
 But I acknowledge that this book was not about me or for me, and I am grateful to Tomi Adeyemi for writing such an exquisite and exciting and emotive piece of literature for those of us who can benefit from a first-person perspective – even an allegorical one – of racism and racially-charged violence.
 From her NPR interview:

 “Children of color need a mirror to see themselves in.
 And then people who don’t have that experience, they need a window.
 They need a really personalized way to see what people who are different from them are going through.”